 Environmental Dispute Resolution Program

-The Stegner Center’s Environmental Dispute Resolution Program (EDRP) — established in 2012 — promotes collaboration, mediation, and other dispute resolution processes as a means to address contemporary environmental conflicts.
-Focusing initially on environmental and natural resource conflicts in Utah and the Mountain West.
+The Wallace Stegner Center’s Environmental Dispute Resolution (EDR) Program promotes collaboration, mediation, and other alternative dispute resolution (ADR) processes as a means to address contemporary environmental and natural resource conflicts in Utah and the Mountain West.

 The EDR Program’s approach redefines the meaning of ADR.
 Usually thought of as an alternative to litigation, we use the term to mean Additional Dialogue Required—i.e., using mediation and other collaborative processes to create an opportunity for dialogue, mutual understanding, and respect in environmental and natural resource conflicts.
 This approach builds long-term relationships, and produces enduring and creative on-the-ground results.

 The EDR Program is building capacity for expanded and improved collaboration and mediation in Utah and the Mountain West, while documenting the extensive collaboration efforts already occurring.
 Our activities include:

 Academic Instruction The EDR Program provides students at the University of Utah essential negotiation and conflict management skills, as well as opportunities to practice environmental dispute resolution and collaborative problem-solving techniques.
 The EDR Program offers a few courses that serve students in multiple graduate programs, mainly: Negotiation and Dispute Resolution in the Public Sector (College of Architecture and Planning, offered every year).
 The EDR Program also regularly works with students from the College of Law, College of Architecture and Planning, Environmental Humanities Program, and other disciplines on applied projects for which the students receive clinical or directed research credit, or fellowship benefits.